prof-rossetti/georgetown-opim-243-201901/notes/environment-variables.md

 #### Setting Locally Using Dotenv File

 To set project-specific local environment variables on either Mac or Windows, consider using the "dotenv" approach.
-Create a special file in your project named `.env` and place inside content like the following:
+Create a special file in your project named ".env" and place inside content like the following:

 ```sh
 # my-project/.env
 MY_SECRET_MESSAGE="SecretPassword123"
 ```

-To load these `.env` variables into a Python program, use [the `dotenv` package](/notes/python/packages/dotenv.md).
+To load these variables from the ".env" file into a Python program, use [the `dotenv` package](/notes/python/packages/dotenv.md).